AppMonsta/slate/source/includes/app-publishers.md

 {"url":"https:\/\/papplication.github.io\/site\/","name":"Oliver Papp","id":"896476189"}

 ```
-Get a list of all publisher IDs and details that AppMonsta knows about.
+Get a list of all publishers and their information that AppMonsta knows about.

 ### HTTPS Request